JuanPabloDS/farm_project/README.md

 # How to apply for a Developer position

-This project is a development test that illustrate a little of what we work with at Agrosat�lite.
+This project is a development test that illustrate a little of what we work with at Agrosatelite.
 If you are interested in applying for a position, first download the project and do as documented in the Readme files.

 - If you are applying for a **Front-end** developer position (**Analista Desenvolvedor Front-End**) , you can build both the front and the back-ends and focus on the frontend.
-There might be some itens that require completing the back-end, no it might not be poss�ble to complete all that is asked.
+There might be some itens that require completing the back-end, no it might not be possible to complete all that is asked.
 But if you are up for a little challenge, you can go ahead and take a chance with the back-end.
 It will be a nice way to differentiate yourself from other candidates.
 - If you are applying for a **Back-end** developer position (**Analista Desenvolvedor Back-End**), the same ideia applies.
 You can focus on the back, but it will be OK if you try completing the front-end.
 - If you have arrived here because of a position published only as **developer** (**Analista Desenvolvedor**), them we spect you do develop both the back-end and the front-end of this project.